NOTARY IN NICE

 Mathieu Larère

-Associate Notary
+Partner Notary

 Originally from north-east France and trained in Lyon, Mathieu Larère qualified as a Notaire in 2000.
 Appointed as a salaried notary in 2012, he then co-founded the Office in 2018 with his colleague Chloé Sénéquier.